9 Common Parlor Palm Problems (And How to Fix Them)

 If you have overwatered your parlor palm, check the roots for root rot.
 If you notice unhealthy roots, it is important to cut those roots and only transplant the healthy roots.

-If you do not notice any root rot, simply change your watering habits to water your parlor palm less and allow the soil to dry out completely before watering the soil again.
+If you do not notice any root rot, change your watering habits to water your parlor palm less and allow the soil to dry out completely before watering the soil again.

 5. Curling Leaves on a Parlor Palm

-There are a handful of reasons why your parlor palm’s leaves may be curling.
+There are a handful of reasons your parlor palm’s leaves may be curling.
 You may be underwatering your parlor palm or feeding it too much fertilizer.

 Curling Leaves from Underwatering